Frequently Asked Questions

 Can I apply if I have less than two years full-time work experience?

 The MRED is an advanced degree and is suited for individuals who already possess a solid professional foundation.
 Students are best able to benefit from the program if they already have a first-hand working knowledge of the industry.
-In rare occasions, students who have less than two years work experience are admitted into the program.
-In these instances, the applicant presented solid academic credentials and a persuasive written statement that clearly articulated their candidacy for the program.

 Who should write my letters of recommendation?